cloudnull/lxc_defiant/README.rst

 This template presently only supports the Ubuntu minimal image.
 While the template has been designed to work with multiple distributions I have not gotten around to adding them as of yet.

-Additionally this template has only been tested on a host running Ubuntu 12.04 or > with LXC 0.7.5
+This template has only been tested on a host running Ubuntu 12.04 - 13.10 with LXC 0.7.5 - 1.0.1

 License